aperezhortal/pySPEEDY/README.rst

 by `Sam Hatfield <https://samhatfield.co.uk/>`_ that uses a python interface for running and controlling the SPEEDY.f90 model.

-The original SPEEDY.f90 model is modern fortran implementation of the intermediate complexity atmospheric general circulation
+The SPEEDY.f90 is a modern Fortran implementation of the intermediate complexity atmospheric general circulation
 `SPEEDY model <http://users.ictp.it/~kucharsk/speedy_description/km_ver41_appendixA.pdf>`_,
 developed by Fred Kucharski, Franco Molteni, and Martin P. King.